primiano/perfetto-docs/docs/data-sources/native-heap-profiler.md

 Alternatively [Speedscope](https://speedscope.app) can be used to visualize the gzipped protos, but will only show the space view.

-TIP: Click Left Heavy on the top left for a good visualisation.
+TIP: Click Left Heavy on the top left for a good visualization.

 ## Sampling interval
 heapprofd samples heap allocations.
 Given a sampling interval of n bytes,